WorldHealthOrganization/glass_amu_templates/README.md

 The tools are provided "as is".

-The national tool is intended for use by designated national authorities.
+The national tool is intended for use primarly by designated national authorities.
 Some functionalities may be useful only to GLASS NAMU national focal points.

 ---